-The natural disasters (fires, floods, tsunamis, hurricanes...) have a considerable human and economic cost.
-[Bisgambiglia, 2008].
+The natural disasters (fires, floods, tsunamis, hurricanes...) have a considerable human and economic cost [Bisgambiglia, 2008].
 Their increases these last years reinforce the need to understand and quantify these processes in order to get more control.

-Nowadays, the modelling and simulation formalisms are more and more used in order to help, to forecast and understand these complex phenomena [Papadopoulos, 2011].
-Nevertheless, these phenomena are very complex to study due to the great number of parameters taken in consideration.
+Nowadays, the modelling and simulation formalisms are more and more used in order to help, to forecast, and understand these complex phenomena [Papadopoulos, 2011].
+Nevertheless, these phenomena are very complex to be studied due to the great number of parameters taken in consideration.
 In the majority of the cases, these parameters remain uncertain and inaccurate.

-The lacks or partial knowledge on certain systems, cause this fact of uncertainty.
+The partial knowledge of certain systems implies uncertainty.
 This point was studied by some theories amongst them, the fuzzy logic which is a well-known theory to represent human being knowledge without an analytical model.
-Its results are more coherent according to objectives and constraints of the system.
+Its results are more coherent with respect to objectives and constraints of the system.

 In other hand, simulation manages models in order to produce behavioral data, i.e. to evolve/move the states of the model over time [Zeigler, 1984].
 Simulation is then similar to experiment [Bertalanffy, 1973], [Fishwick, 1995], given the possibility of predicting the behavior of complex systems.

-Our work aims to introduce a concept of fuzzy lifetime in DEVS formalism.
+Our work aims to introduce a concept of fuzzy lifetime into DEVS formalism.
 This approach is then applied and simulated in forest fires growth.